rantisijaber/Book-Library/README.md

 This is a Spring Boot application that provides a RESTful API for managing a library.
 Users can perform CRUD (Create, Read, Update, Delete) operations on books, ensuring efficient book management.

-Features
+Features:
 Retrieve a list of all books (GET /api/books)

-Retrieve details of a specific book (GET /api/books/{id})

-Add a new book (POST /api/books)
+Retrieve details of a specific book (GET /api/books/{id}) Add a new book (POST /api/books)
 Update an existing book (PUT /api/books/{id})
 Delete a book (DELETE /api/books/{id})

 Tech Stack:
   Java
   Spring Boot (Spring Web, Spring Data JPA)
   Hibernate (via Spring Data JPA)
   MySQL
   Maven

 Setup: